-The word doula comes from the Greek word meaning “woman of service.”
-Throughout time, birth has been attended by sympathetic women, a midwife, friend, mother.
-Once there was a doctor who was burned at the stake for dressing like a woman to observe a birth!
-It was only recently (in the 1940s) that births were shifted from home to hospital, with doctors attending births and husbands on the outside.
-Though partners are now allowed in the birthing room (which is fantastic because it’s their birth too!) most hospitals do not provide continuous support to birthing women.
+The word doula comes from the Greek word meaning “person of service.”
+Throughout time, birth has been attended by a sympathetic peer, midwife, friend, or mother.
+It was only recently (in the 1940s) that births were shifted from home to hospital, with doctors attending births and partners on the outside.
+Though partners are now allowed in the birthing room (which is fantastic because it’s their birth too!) most hospitals do not provide continuous support to birthing folks.
 Couples can often be left alone for long periods of time.

-Birth doulas help educate and support women and their partners throughout pregnancy, labor, and postpartum.
-We care for women and their partners physically, mentally, socially, and emotionally.
+Birth doulas help educate and support birthing people and their partners throughout pregnancy, labor, and postpartum.
+We care for you and your partner physically, mentally, socially, and emotionally.

 - Reduced the overall cesarean rate by 50%